 Startup Org Chart

 Startup teams need fast decisions and clear accountability.
-This page outlines the core reporting model as headcount scales.
+This page outlines a practical startup organizational chart as headcount scales from founder-led execution to function-led and manager-supported teams.

 What is a startup org chart?